Shaughny/Finance-API/README.md

 # Financial Assistant API

-API for the database of the financial assistant application.
+Back-end API for the financial assistant application containing server and database.

 ### Used:
 - Express.js